Nynuphar/IDEAL-doc/docs/source/patmanage.rst

-Patient management: from adding a patient to a study to editing this patient information
+Patient management: add a patient to a study
 ###########################################################################################

 Add a patient to an ongoing study